onflow/flow/flips/20210824-fcl-tx-payer-service.md

-From a functional perspective, the service would enable users of applications that employ these tools to be able to execute transactions, and thereby interact with Flow, without encurrign the burden of having to pay for their transaction fees themselves.
-This user experience is valuable for many reasons, including enabling users to engague with applications while not having _any_ FLOW in their account, or having to worry about having _enough_ FLOW to execute the transactions they wish to execute.
+From a functional perspective, the service would enable users of applications that employ these tools to be able to execute transactions, and thereby interact with Flow, without encurring the burden of having to pay for their transaction fees themselves.
+This user experience is valuable for many reasons, including enabling users to engauge with applications while not having _any_ FLOW in their account, or having to worry about having _enough_ FLOW to execute the transactions they wish to execute.